CesiumGS/3d-tiles/README.md

 ## Tileset JSON Files

-3D Tiles use one main tileset `.json` file as the entry point to define a tileset.
+3D Tiles use one main tileset JSON file as the entry point to define a tileset.
+Both entry and external tileset JSON files are not required to follow a specific naming convention.

 See the [schema](schema) for the detailed tileset JSON schema.